• Chatbot

 Companies that perhaps do not satisfy DNB’s responsible investment guidelines will be kept out of the fund’s investment remit.

-EU classification of mutual funds and sustainability in our advisory services
+Sustainability in mutual funds and in our advice

 SFDR is the regulation in the EU action plan for sustainable finance.
 SFDR ensures that financial institutions publish their financial products’ investment strategy, investment objectives and actual investments.